ArdreyKellMakerClub/Ardrey-Kell-Maker-Club/index.md

 # Welcome to Ardrey Kell's Maker Club!

-### Things missing from announcement
+### Morning Announcements Information

 because the announcement people cut out half of our announcement, including room, i thought it would be fitting to put the unabridged announcement below

 > Do you think rockets and drones are cool?

-Do you want to learn how to make a website or code a video game?
-Do you like working with others to solve challenging problems?
-From video games to drones to 3D printers, you join others in making amazing things at the AK Maker Club.
-Come to the interest meeting on Wednesday, September 20th in Mrs. Robinson’s room, B303 to see how we made an omni-directional robot, a text based rpg, and maybe even a working chess robot.
+>Do you want to learn how to make a website or code a video game?

+>Do you like working with others to solve challenging problems?

+>From video games to drones to 3D printers, you join others in making amazing things at the AK Maker Club.

+>Come to the interest meeting after school on Wednesday, September 20th in Mrs. Robinson’s room, B303 to see how we made an omni-directional robot, a text based rpg, and maybe even a working chess robot.

-## REQUIRED FORM TO DO IF YOU WANT TO BE IN CLUB
+### REQUIRED FORM AT INTEREST MEETING

 <button class="button-save large"> [Club Sign Up Sheet](https://goo.gl/forms/OLAcnNZqATJGFplv2 "Please Fill This Out") </button>